 - Those currents that flow from equatorial regions towards poles which have a higher surface temperature and are called warm current.

 - They bring warm waters to the cold regions.

 - They are usually observed on the east coast of the continents in the lower and middle latitudes of both hemispheres.

 - In the northern hemisphere, they are also found on the west coast of the continents in the higher latitudes (E.g. Alaska and Norwegian Currents).

 Cold Ocean Currents:

-- Those currents which flow from polar regions towards equator have a lower surface temperature and are called cold currents.
+- Those currents that flow from polar regions towards the equator have a lower surface temperature and are called cold currents.

 - They bring cold waters into warm areas.

 - These currents are usually found on the west coast of the continents in low and middle latitudes of both hemispheres.

 - In the northern hemisphere, they are also found on the east coast in the higher latitudes (E.g. Labrador, East Greenland, and Oyashio currents).